loewexy/pdns-manager-website/content/documentation/api.md

 #### Using the client software

-To get the client you must have git installed.
+To get the client, it is obligated to have git installed first.
 If this is not the case you can do that for Debian using:

 ```bash